babelouest/hoel/README.md

 If you need less simple clauses, you can build it on your own and use the `h_execute_query` or the `h_execute_query_json` functions.

-The simple json queries functions are:
+The simple JSON queries functions are:

 ```c
 /**